TheCarsonWest/nerd-emoji/Physics/Newton’s Second Law in Rotational Form.md

 \tau = r F \sin \theta
 $

-Where $r$ is the lever arm, $F$ is the magnitude of the force, and $\theta$ is the angle between the force vector and the lever arm.
+Where$r$is the lever arm,$F$is the magnitude of the force, and$\theta$is the angle between the force vector and the lever arm.

 ### [[Rotational Inertia]] ($I$)

 Rotational inertia is a critical concept for understanding rotational dynamics.
 It's the rotational analogue of mass.
 Just as mass quantifies an object's resistance to linear acceleration, rotational inertia quantifies its resistance to angular acceleration.

-For a point mass $m$ at a distance $r$ from the axis of rotation, its rotational inertia is $I = mr^2$.
+For a point mass$m$at a distance$r$from the axis of rotation, its rotational inertia is$I = mr^2$.
 For extended objects, it is the sum or integral of all the tiny mass elements multiplied by the square of their distances from the axis of rotation:

 $
 I = \sum m_i r_i^2 \quad \text{or} \quad I = \int r^2 dm
 $

-The value of $I$ depends not only on the object's mass but also on how that mass is distributed relative to the axis of rotation.
+The value of$I$depends not only on the object's mass but also on how that mass is distributed relative to the axis of rotation.
 An object with more mass concentrated further from the axis will have a larger rotational inertia.

 ### [[Angular Acceleration]] ($\alpha$)